mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/permissions/index.md

 enterprise: false
 ---

+Service account and user permissions required to use the Edge-LB package.

 Edge-LB is installed as a DC/OS service, not as a built-in component.
 Superuser permissions (`dcos:superuser`) or the user or group permissions listed below are required to use Edge-LB.

 # Permission Considerations